otaviowillow/rb-kids/src/pages/index.md

 ---
-templateKey: 'index-page'
+templateKey: index-page
 hero:
-  - title: Enrich Minds
-    subtitle: Our goal is to
+  - description: >-
+      We focus on a whole-child approach to early learning supporting social, emotional and physical growth.
     image: /img/Happy_Children_Playing_Kids.jpg
-    description: We focus on a whole-child approach to early learning supporting social, emotional and physical growth.
-  - title: Enrich Minds
     subtitle: Our goal is to
-    image: /img/Happy_Children_Playing_Kids.jpg
-    description: We focus on a whole-child approach to early learning supporting social, emotional and physical growth.
-  - title: Child Care
-    subtitle: Our goal is to
-    image: /img/Happy_Children_Playing_Kids.jpg
-    description: We focus on a whole-child approach to early learning supporting social, emotional and physical growth.
+    title: Enrich Minds
+mission: >-
-mission: At ABC Daycare our mission is to positively impact the lives of children.
+  At ABC Daycare our mission is to positively impact the lives of children.
 We take great pride in the care we provide and are privileged to be part of so many families’ lives.
 programs:
-  - title: Infants
+  - color: '#e96d17'
-    description: We provide a safe and nurturing environment for your precious little one to blossom.
     link: asd.asd
-    color: '#e96d17'
+    subtitle: Programs for
+    title: Infants
-  - title: Toddlers
+  - color: '#b34538'
-    description: We provide a safe and nurturing environment for your precious little one to blossom.
     link: asd.asd
-    color: '#b34538'
+    subtitle: Programs for
+    title: Toddlers
-  - title: Preschool
+  - color: '#108992'
-    description: We provide a safe and nurturing environment for your precious little one to blossom.
     link: asd.asd
-    color: '#108992'
+    subtitle: Programs for
+    title: Preschool
-  - title: School-Age
+  - color: '#234a69'
-    description: We provide a safe and nurturing environment for your precious little one to blossom.
     link: asd.asd
-    color: '#234a69'
+    subtitle: Programs for
+    title: School-Age
 sections:
-  - title: Curriculum
+  - description: >-
-    description: We believe that all children are unique and no two children learn in the same way.
+      We believe that all children are unique and no two children learn in the same way.
     image: /img/sections.jpg
     link: sasadasd.asds
-  - title: Programs
+    title: Curriculum
-    description: Offering programs for infants, toddlers, preschool and school-age.
+  - description: 'Offering programs for infants, toddlers, preschool and school-age.'
     image: /img/sections.jpg
     link: sasadasd.asds
+    title: Programs
-  - title: Enrollment
+  - description: >-
-    description: We welcome you to schedule a personal tour of our facility, staff and classrooms, join our waiting list and / or inquire now about enrollment.
+      We welcome you to schedule a personal tour of our facility, staff and classrooms, join our waiting list and / or inquire now about enrollment.
     image: /img/sections.jpg
     link: sasadasd.asds
+    title: Enrollment
+---